zmartzone/mod_token_binding/README.md

 ## Quickstart

-There’s a sample `Dockerfile` under `test/docker` to get you to a quick functional server setup with all of the prerequisites listed above and a very light-weight HTML sample application (processing server side includes).
+There’s a sample `Dockerfile` under `test/docker` to get you to a quick functional server setup with all of the prerequisites listed above that reverse proxies requests to http://httpbin.org/headers to show the resulting request headers.

 ## Application